 Salary: £56,560 to £60,714 plus an allowance of £1,639.
 You will receive £56,560 the band minimum.
 Progress to the band maximum of £60,714 will be via incremental progression

-Technology, Research and Innovation (TRI) is responsible for keeping the Metropolitan Police Service at the forefront of new and emerging technologies.
-The team’s work is highly innovative and no two projects are ever the same.
+Our Technology, Research and Innovation (TRI) team keeps the Met on the cutting-edge of tech.
+Its work is highly innovative and no two projects are ever the same.
 Some initiatives involve undertaking research with academia or exploring new off-the-shelf technologies.
 Others involve modifying commercially available products, or creating a whole new solution from scratch.

-As a Senior Project Manager, you’ll be delivering these innovative solutions for specialist and sensitive parts of the MPS and Counter Terrorism network using trusted suppliers and TRI engineers.
-Many of the projects are high value and high impact.
+As a Senior Project Manager, you’ll be delivering these innovative solutions for specialist and sensitive parts of the Met and Counter Terrorism network using trusted suppliers and TRI engineers.
+Many projects are both high value and high impact.

 This post requires access to the most sensitive intelligence material on a daily basis.
 Applicants must hold or be prepared to undergo National Security Vetting (NSV) Developed Vetting (DV) level before taking up the post.